microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     ![Discounted Price](images/discountedprice.png)

 1. Now log in as **Administrator@test.com** with password **YouShouldChangeThisPassword1!** and navigate to Oil category again.
-You will notice that for this user Azure function routes the request to another API and shows discount as **30%**.
+You will notice that for this user, Azure function routes the request to another API and shows discount as **30%**.

     ![Site Login](images/sitelogin.png)

     ![New Discounted Price](images/discountedprice30.png)

-You have connected PartsUnlimited website to the Web API and used Azure function to retrieve data from either v1 or v2 of the API based on the user ID.
+You have connected PartsUnlimited website to the Web API and has used Azure function to retrieve data from either v1 or v2 of the API based on the user ID.